helderman/dumbledore/README.md

 ## Notes and Credits

-Design and programming by @heldlaw, June 2018 - March 2019.
+Design and programming by @heldlaw, June 2018 - September 2019.

 Testers: @amyheldlaw @julieheldlaw